MikeDafi/Nielsen-Istio-POC/README.md

 mTLS encryption is with ```PeerAuthentication```.

 ### Apply mTLS on a service
-In the code below, we select the frontend service with label app=frontend and require mtls for any inbound traffic.
+In the code below, we select the productpage service with label app=productpage and name:"productpage" and require mtls for any inbound traffic.
 ```
 apiVersion: "security.istio.io/v1beta1"